 This Muriate of Potash from the Voluntary Purchasing Group is a high yield formula, so a single four pound bag will cover 800 square feet of plantable garden soil.
 The potassium in the fertilizer also aids in producing strong and sturdy stalks on the vegetables, colorful and healthy blooms, as well as growing healthy stems, roots, and tubers.
 This potash will get your leaves turning green and growing faster, and helps to establish healthy roots systems even in transplants and newly planted bulbs.

 #2.
 Winchester Gardens Select Organics Potato Granular Fertilizer

 - Great for sweet potatoes, bakers, boilers and reds

 The Winchester Gardens Select Organics Potato Granular Fertilizer is another great fertilizer that will ensure your potatoes will thrive in your vegetable plot or garden.
 This fertilizer has potassium sulfate in it, which is highly effective at delivering potassium to the potatoes, which they need to grow healthy and strong.
 It has an NPK composition of 6-3-9, meaning it contains 6% Nitrogen (N), 3% Phosphorus (P), and 9% Potassium (K) in its compound, and it includes a spoon and a 3-pound bag upon ordering.

 This Select Organics Potato Fertilizer is great for almost all types of potato, including sweet potatoes, bakers, boilers, and red potatoes, as well as other vegetables with similar properties, such as carrots, onions, or asparagus.
 It has Potassium Sulfate in its ingredients, which encourages all-around growth and particularly enhances microorganism growth.
-This fertilizer is all natural and organic and helps to improve soil quality in addition to keeping your potato plants healthy.
+This all natural and organic fertilizer helps to improve soil quality in addition to keeping your potato plants healthy.